 Today it’s not only the technology, it’s us who have been transformed.
 It changed how we read, how we watch, how we feel, how we interact…

-We have a beautiful opportunity in front of us: to become the illusionists of the 21st century.
-That’s why I’m working now in Virtual Reality, which I believe will transform the world and how we look at it and each other.
+We have a beautiful opportunity in front of us: to change our perception of the universe.
+That’s why I’m working now in immersive content, the most powerful tool ever invented to transform the world and how we look at it, and at each other.